Music Theory, Harmony I, Harmony II, Sight Reading II, Advanced Song Writing

 Tim is a third-generation song leader.
 Since first attending the Singing School in 2001, Tim has brought many of his fellow church members – including his father, wife, and two daughters – to be part of the Singing School family.
 He brings a plainspoken Oklahoma charm to the classroom as well as a sincere heart for God’s people and their worship.
 He takes time to impress upon his students the fundamentals of leading singing and takes great pride in seeing their progress.

 Tim is a 1987 graduate of Oklahoma State University where he studied veterinary medicine.
 He keeps a veterinary practice and pursues agricultural interests near his home in Weatherford, Oklahoma.
-Tim serves as an elder for the Weatherford church of Christ.
+Tim serves as an elder at the Weatherford church of Christ.

 Music Theory 1; Remedial Music Theory, Song Writing

 Marilyn grew up as the daughter of a preacher and has spent most of her adult life as the wife of a preacher.
-Marilyn and her husband, Mario, have worked for thirty-nine years with the Prairie Hill Church of Christ between Duncan and Comanche, Oklahoma.
+Marilyn and her husband, Mario, have worked for over forty years with the Prairie Hill Church of Christ between Duncan and Comanche, Oklahoma.
 They have three sons and seven grandchildren.

 Marilyn sang in the chorus at Oklahoma Christian and was in the band, majoring in instrumental music.
 She played in the Pride of Oklahoma band and was in the jazz band at USAO.
-She has sung in gospel quartets for many years and participated in the recording of Faithful God, the 2017 addition to Keith Lancaster’s Praise and Harmony series.
+She has sung in gospel quartets for many years and participated in the recording of Faithful God, the 2017 addition to Keith Lancaster’s Praise & Harmony series.

 In 1994, Marilyn traveled to Abilene because she wanted to become a more proficient songwriter; she has never left.
 After she had attended four years, she was asked to assist in the songwriting class, and later to teach in Music Theory I.